kjethi/digit-recognize/README.md

     `python main.py`
     above command read images from imgs/ folder and give out of predicted number

+## Note
-> Note: `Images must be in png format, If you want to read other format as well then you have to follow below step.`
+> `Images must be in png format, If you want to read other format as well then you have to follow below step.`

 main.py line no.71
 `imageFiles = find_ext('imgs','png')`